KoushikEng/stream_local/Readme.md

-# Local Video Streaming Server
+# StreamLocal - Local Media Streaming Server

-A minimal Flask-based web application for streaming video files from a local directory to devices on the same network, with Windows/Linux service support.
+A minimal Quart-based web application for streaming media (video, image) files from a local directory to devices on the same network, with Windows/Linux service support.

 ## Features